Early Computing

 Although we were told by 'County' that we had to pursue the IBM route for any PC purchases, the price of an early twin floppy IBM PC, at over £1000, was prohibitive and we were pleased when Amstrad and other companies produced 'clones'.
 And they had colour screens instead of green ones !
 But the saying at the time was "No-one gets the sack from buying IBM".
 I used to live dangerously in those days.

 From there we proceeded to the 10Mb hard disk IBM PC XT, then the faster, 20Mb AT, still working on rather dim green screens and with the Wordstar word processor.
 The AT had a big box and I discovered that they would sit upended by the side of desks.
-The 'tower' computer been invented - at least in the Cambridge Careers Service.
+The 'tower' computer has been invented - at least in the Cambridge Careers Service.
 Before that I had had some desk shelves built so the computer and keyboard could sit underneath and the screen on top.
 Deskspace was always at a premium.

 Early computer